indiefan/jquery-git-hooks/README.md

 2. Wraps any .js file that has been changed in a self-calling annonymous-function closure (that thing i mentioned earlier)
 3. Strips out any lines that call console.log

+In other words, if you're working on a file named:

+	jquery.myplugin.js

+After a commit you'll have:

+	jquery.myplugin.js
+	jquery.myplugin.min.js

+The original will be untouched, the min will be ready for deployment.

 ####Installation and Requirements
 Pre-Commit uses jsmin (included here).
 Simple drop the jsmin script somewhere in your path.
 This is the ruby version, so ruby is also required.
 If you already have a jsmin installed, that's fine too.
 As long as the jsmin command is found.